 Young people in the UK are at the sharp end of the economic downturn and are facing high rates of unemployment.
-This research brings a generational lens to focus on the effect of the rise in youth unemployment on the political mobilisation and civil engagement of marginalised young men with different family migration histories.
-It will explore how young people interpret their marginalisation in relation to a sense of belonging and through the construction of inclusionary and exclusionary classed, gendered and racialised identities.
-The study will compare the experience of young men in two towns both in the south of England – Swindon and Luton – where until the recent recession unemployment has not been a key issue.
+This research brought a generational lens to focus on the effect of the rise in youth unemployment on the political mobilisation and civil engagement of marginalised young men with different family migration histories.
+It explored how young people interpret their marginalisation in relation to a sense of belonging and through the construction of inclusionary and exclusionary classed, gendered and racialised identities.
+The study compared the experience of young men in two towns both in the south of England – Swindon and Luton – where until the recent recession unemployment has not been a key issue.
 The two towns have different histories of in-migration.
 In Luton a third of the current population are members of minority groups, compared to a tenth in Swindon.

 Key research questions